pnkfelix/pnkfx-blog/source/_posts/2015-11-27-cherrypicking-tuftes-of-hair.markdown

       remain at `1rem`).

-    * My reasoning here is that the majority of the text should be occuring in the main content area, and we should be respecting the font settings chosen by the user in their browser for such text.
+    * My reasoning here is that the majority of the text should be occurring in the main content area, and we should be respecting the font settings chosen by the user in their browser for such text.
 If the user has selected a font size of 14, then that is what we should use for the main text; we should not be using 14